Crude Oil: The Original Plastics Source

 Prior to the refining process, crude oil is composed of hydrogens and carbons.
 These elements are molecules, as mentioned above.
 A molecule of one part is a monomer and monomers do not stick together.
 When monomers are put through a polymerization process, they become polymers, or molecules of many parts.
 Polymerization is the process of reacting the monomer molecules together by a chemical reaction.
 The resulting polymeric material becomes the raw material used to manufacture products.

 From the point of the drilling, the crude oil is transported to be processed.
 Crude oil storage, along with storage of the various fractions, is an endeavor of gigantic proportions.
 These factors, as well as the drilling and distillation, are expensive and contain environmental concerns, such as emissions.
 It is from these concerns that the world of plastics has evolved and introduced recycling, advanced or chemical recycling and bioplastics.
+Watch for more to come on these topics.

 Cookies on the Sinclair & Rush, Inc. Website